JavierM42/tailwind-mode-aware-colors/README.md

 - Works with both `media` and `class` [dark mode strategies](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually).

-- The original colors will still exist, so you can use the static shades as well as the new dynamic one.

-- Works with arbitrarily nested structures.
+- Works with nested structures.
 For example, if you had `primary-surface-variant-light` and `primary-surface-variant-dark`, the plugin would generate `primary-surface-variant`.

-- Works with `theme.extend.colors` too.
+- Works with `theme.extend.colors`.

-- Of course, you can still use `dark:`, `md:`, `hover:` and any other Tailwind modifiers.
+- Works with `dark:`, `md:`, `hover:` and any other Tailwind variants.

-- You can also use the plugin with scoped tailwind color configuration such as `textColor`, `backgroundColor`, `borderColor` or `outlineColor`.
+- Works with scoped color configurations such as `textColor`, `backgroundColor`, `borderColor` or `outlineColor`.

-- You can set default opacity to colors with hex or rgba syntax.
+- Works with opacity.
+You can set default opacity to colors with `hex` or `rgba` syntax.

+- Works with `light-` and `dark-` prefixes instead of suffixes too.

+- You can still use the static shades.

 ## Options

-If for some reason `-light` and `-dark` are not right for your use case, you can pass an options object as a second parameter and customize the suffixes.
+If for some reason `-light` and `-dark` are not right for your use case, you can pass an options object as a second parameter and customize those.
 Just replace `"light"` and `"dark"` with any other string.

 ```js
 module.exports = require("tailwind-mode-aware-colors")(config, {